tokupens/spamsmstokupens/README.md

-# sqlmaptokupens
+# spam sms by tokupenss cuyy
-sqlmap by tokupens
+spam sms by Tokupenss cuy